3.2. Civil, Criminal, and Moral Wrongs

 Group of individuals Government or no particular victim Riot, rout, disorderly conduct

-Business entity Individuals Fraud
+Business Entity Individuals Fraud

-Business entity Government or no particular victim Fraud, pollution, tax evasion
+Business Entity Government or no particular victim Fraud, pollution, tax evasion

 Criminal laws reflect a society’s moral and ethical beliefs.
 They govern how society, through its government agents, holds criminal wrongdoers accountable for their actions.
-Sanctions or remedies such as incarceration, fines, restitution, community service, and restorative justice program are used to express societal condemnation of the criminal’s behavior.
+Sanctions or remedies such as incarceration, fines, restitution, community service, and restorative justice programs are used to express societal condemnation of the criminal’s behavior.
 Government attorneys prosecute, or file charges against, criminal defendants on behalf of society, not necessarily to remedy the harm suffered by any particular victim.
 The title of a criminal prosecution reflects this: “State of California v.
 Jones,”, “The Commonwealth v.
 Jones,”, or “People v.
 Jones.”

-In a criminal jury trial (a trial in which a group of people selected from the community decides whether the defendant is guilty of the crime charged) or a bench trial (a trial in which the judge decides whether the defendant is guilty or not) the prosecutor carries the burden of producing evidence that will convince the jury or judge beyond any reasonable doubt that the criminal defendant committed a violation of law that harmed society.
+In a criminal jury trial (a trial in which a group of people selected from the community decides whether the defendant is guilty of the crime charged) or a bench trial (a trial in which the judge decides whether the defendant is guilty or not), the prosecutor carries the burden of producing evidence that will convince the jury or judge beyond any reasonable doubt that the criminal defendant committed a violation of law that harmed society.
 To meet this burden, the prosecutor will call upon witnesses to testify and may also present physical evidence suggesting the defendant committed the crime.
 Just as a private individual may decide that it is not worth the time or effort to file a legal action, the state may decide not to use its resources to file criminal charges against a wrongdoer.
 A victim (a named injured party) cannot force the state to prosecute the wrongdoing.
 Rather, if there is an appropriate civil cause of action–for example, wrongful death–the injured party will need to file a civil suit as a plaintiff and seek monetary damages against the defendant.

 Moral Wrongs